-Students can repeat ATAR, General or Foundation course units that have the same code (eg AEENG), but the repeated units do not contribute to the WACE requirements more than once.
-A pair of course units that is repeated and completed in Year 12 can be used to meet the List A and List B breadth-of-study requirement.
+Students can repeat ATAR, General or Foundation course units that have the same code (e.g. ENG), but the repeated units do not contribute to the WACE requirements more than once.
+A pair of course units that are repeated and completed in Year 12 can be used to meet the List A and List B breadth-of-study requirement.
 Repeated course units cannot be used in the determination of WACE certificates of merit and distinction.